SSmall14/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Sarah Small]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [10 May 2020].

 ## Log
+I think I am going to work on learning Spring Boot to create a web application.
+Using the SpringBoot framework mainly.
+Then I might attempt to link this to Squirkles.
 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Watched a video on SpringBoot and set up my software for it before implementing some basic functions.

 ### R1D2